 When do I wear a poppy?

-This year’s poppy appeal begins on the 25th October, with volunteers hitting the streets once more, so do remember to support this most poignant reminder of sacrifice by making a donation this year.
+This year’s poppy appeal began on the 24th October, so do remember to support this most poignant reminder of sacrifice by making a donation this year.

 Remembrance Sunday centres on the commemorations at the Cenotaph in Whitehall, with similar ceremonies happening in towns and villages all over the country.
-This year, Remembrance Sunday coincides with armistice day when, as always, on the 11th hour, of the 11th day, of the 11th month, the nation will come to a standstill to observe a two minute silence in memory of the fallen.
+This year, Remembrance Sunday falls the day before armistice day when, as always, on the 11th hour, of the 11th day, of the 11th month, the nation will come to a standstill to observe a two minute silence in memory of the fallen.

 Where do I wear my poppy?

-Still others point to the fact that the Queen wears her poppy on her left as evidence that where you pin your poppy is less important than, should you feel it appropriate, you wear one somewhere.
+Still others point to the fact that the Queen wears her poppy on her left, evidence that where you pin your poppy is not important.

 We’ll leave it to the Royal British Legion to settle this one: